- Marriage Laws in Iceland

 Photo by Michael Cox

 After the ceremony has taken place, it is possible to obtain a wedding certificate in English from the National Registry, Þjóðskrá.
-Find out further details at the National Registry's website.

 Photo by Styrmir Kári & Heiðdís, by Dynjandi waterfall